waynodiablo/Oystercard/battle_ships/learning_objectives.md

 ##Learning Objectives: BattleShips

-*Learning Objectives are organised by topic.
-As you go down the bullet-point list below each topic header, skills become more advanced/involved.*
+*Learning Objectives are organised by topic, and then by subtopic.
+As you go down the bullet-point list below each subtopic header, skills become more advanced/involved.*

 In general this week should consolidate all of the learning objectives from week 1 and the student should be able to apply all of them to an Object-Oriented system of intermediate complexity.

+# Design and Practice

 ## Domain Model and Minimum Viable Product (MVP)/prototype (MVp)